What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 18. Slow Down Your Life

 If you are going through a tough time, consider slowing down your life to focus on your well-being and what truly matters.
-It can improve the overall quality of your life in the long run.
+It can ultimately enhance the overall quality of your life for the long term.

 It can be scary to release your grip on the external world as you care for yourself for FOMO, but everything will be as it is, waiting for your return.